Yes Bank shares jump 15% to hit 52-week high today; here's why

 Pavitraa Shetty from Tips2trades, said, "A strong uptrend in Nifty Bank has led to a sharp upswing in a majority of the banking stocks including Yes Bank.
 Yes Bank has a stiff resistance at Rs 19.8 and investors should book profits at current levels and wait for a dip near Rs 15.8-16 to buy for targets of Rs 21-21.8 in the near term."

+Anand James, Chief Market Strategist at Geojit Financial Services, said, "Today's rise has been accompanied by gigantic volumes matched only by similar rises in August as well as in April.
+Post both these occasions, the trend had retired into a sideways mode and did not muster the follow-up momentum usually associated with such price rise, backed with good volumes.
+The stock has made a breakaway move from recent consolidation.
+It is attempting to take down the 2020 peak."

+He also opined that a target of Rs 30 in the next six months could be possible, with the downside marker placed at Rs 17, being the congestion support.

-On the earnings front, the private lender's net profit for the September quarter slipped 32 per cent, on a yearly basis, to Rs 152.82 crore from Rs 225.5 crore, posted in the same quarter last year.
+On the earnings front, Yes Bank's net profit for the September quarter slipped 32 per cent, on a yearly basis, to Rs 152.82 crore from Rs 225.5 crore, posted in the same quarter last year.

 Also Read | Landmark Cars IPO to open on Dec 13; price band fixed at Rs 481 to Rs 506